cpjobling/eg-150-textbook/_sources/introduction/index.md

 Follow along at [cpjobling.github.io/eg-150-textbook](https://cpjobling.github.io/eg-150-textbook)

-## Introduction

-According to {cite}`schaum` (Section 1.1)

-> The concept and theory of signals and systems are needed in almost all electrical engineering fields and in many other engineering and scientific disciplines as well..

-{cite}`schaum` (Section 1.1)

 ## What is a signal?

 According to the [Oxford English Dictionary](http://www.oxforddictionaries.com/definition/english/signal) a signal is defined as: